tabreturn/tabreturn.github.io/_posts/2020-06-13-blender_creative_coding--1.2-_blender_scripting_basics.md

   <figcaption>Figure 1.2.1: The Info area highlighted in green</figcaption>
 </figure>

-Select the cube in 3D viewport (so it's outlined orange), and press the `G` key on your keyboard.
+Select the cube in the 3D viewport (so it's outlined orange), and press the `G` key on your keyboard.
 You can now move the cube to a new position.
 When you place the cube (using your left-mouse click), the Info editor will display something like the code highlighted in Figure 1.2.2:

 <figure>
   <img src="{{ site.url }}/img/bcc01/info-area-operation.png" class="fullwidth" />